Dunklas/hallway-dashboard/README.md

 App to show public transport and weather for a given coordinate.

 ## Prerequisites
+ - musl-tools
- - musl-tools (for building lambda)
+   - For building lambda
+ - libssl-dev
+   - For creating release build on Ubuntu (not sure about Arch Linux yet..)